-Legendary immersive company Secret Cinema built the world of the iconic film Blade Runner for its 2018 production, which falls on Secret's 10th anniversary.
-I'm a member of the cast, and that's about as much as I can say, but the glowing reviews give an insight.
-The show runs March-July.
+Legendary immersive company Secret Cinema built the world of the iconic film Blade Runner for its 2018 production, which fell on Secret's 10th anniversary.
+There's still only so much I can say, but I played Sergeant Deja Schaf of the LAPD and as for the production, the glowing reviews give an insight!
+The show ran March-July.

 Doktor James' Bad Skemes is a family show that premiered at Vault Festival 2018.